 Associate Professor Lee-Ann Kastman Breuch's class, Usability and Human Factors in Technical Communication (WRIT 4501), has an ongoing collaboration with the Hennepin County Library to user test the library’s website.
 "It's been eye-opening for us," said Hennepin County senior librarian Amy Luedtke, "and exciting to watch the user tests and listen to the test subjects think out loud."
 WRIT 4501 students also benefit from the experience of working with the needs and situation of a real-world client.

-During 2015-2016, we are launching the Wearables Research Collaboratory (WRC), an open collaboration on wearables-related initiatives, projects, and ideas stemming from the burgeoning interest in wearables and their impact on users and their work.
-As a collaboratory, this represents an incubator for bold ideas, an environment where participants explore emerging wearables and share empirical direction for investigating the challenges and opportunities these technologies represent.
-We meet weekly.
-Please email email@example.com if you’d like to join us!
+The Emerging Technologies Research Collaboratory (ETRC) is an open collaboration and research space for emerging technology-related initiatives, projects, and ideas stemming from the burgeoning interest in wearables and other mobile digital devices and their impact on users and their work.
+The ETRC represents an incubator for bold ideas, an environment where participants explore emerging technologies and share empirical direction for investigating the challenges and opportunities these technologies represent.
+Formerly called the Wearables Research Collaboratory (WRC), they updated their name in fall 2018 to reflect the evolving focus of the group and the changing landscape of wearable and mobile digital technologies.

 OpenNotes Research Project